Parts of a Bee

 Final Thoughts

-Isn’t it amazing that this tiny insect has so many specialized body parts.
-They may not be large and noticeable but each component is necessary for survival of the colony.
+The parts of a bee may not always be large and noticeable but each one is necessary for survival of the colony.
 Thousands of individuals working together to collect the resources bees need and take care of the family.